 What does fraternity or sorority membership have to offer Colgate students?

 The fraternity and sorority community at Colgate University is comprised of eight internationally affiliated Greek letter organizations.
 Many students find that joining a fraternity or sorority provides them a home away from home and a foundation upon which to build a new and exciting future.
 In addition, the fraternity and sorority community opens many doors by providing leadership, academic, athletic, service and interpersonal opportunities.
 The decision to join a Greek letter organization is a lifelong commitment.

 Who is eligible to join a fraternity or sorority?

 A student needs to be an active student in their sophomore year to be eligible to join a fraternity or sorority.
 There is a minimum academic standard to participate in recruitment set by each governing council.
-All fraternities require a minimum 2.0 GPA to be eligible, while sororities require a minimum 2.5 GPA to be eligible.
+All fraternities and sororities require a minimum 2.5 GPA to be eligible.
 Additionally, each individual organization is able to set a GPA standard higher than this prescribed minimum.

 How does a student become involved with a fraternity or sorority at Colgate?